Which is Better for DIY: A Subscription Plan or a One-Time Fertilizer Treatment? - Understanding the Cost of a Healthy Lawn

 On paper, a bag of fertiliser looks cheaper than a subscription.
 But DIY costs more than just money.

-• Missed treatments: Forgetting to fertilise in autumn weakens your lawn for winter, leading to costly reseeding in spring.
+Missed treatments: Skipping scheduled fertilize applications during key maintenance seasons, like autumn, weakens your lawn for winter and can lead to costly reseeding in spring.

 When you factor in these hidden costs, DIY quickly becomes less affordable than it first appears.